StudentLoans999/Python/DiscordBot.md

 ## Action 7
 After learning the basics of Discord Bot development, I decided to create some minigames (both classics and originals) to further my Python knowledge and experience.

-There are a lot of minigames (and user commands), so I'm just going to focus on describing in-depth one particular one: Ready, Set, Go.
-(The rest of the minigames are uploaded as well, so you can what they do, without an explanation.)
+There are a lot of minigames (and user commands), so I'm just going to focus on describing in-depth one particular one on this page: Ready, Set, Go.
+(The rest of the minigames are uploaded as well, so you can what they do, they all have an explanation.)

 Ready, Set, Go:

 The rules of this game are quite simple, a player starts off the game by doing the command !readysetgo and then will tell the Bot how many rounds to play.
 The Bot will then say "Ready", "Set" and then will say a bunch of random words in a random order that look similar to "Go".
 When the Bot does finally say "Go", the player who first does the command !dogo the fastest wins that round.
 If any player does the command !dogo before the Bot says "Go", then they get eliminated from the match.
 Throughout the game, everyone's role is shown in the Members area in Discord.
 The important roles are Winner and Eliminated.
 After all the rounds are concluded, the Bot will present a scoreboard listing all the winners and eliminated in the match.

 Here is how I decided to logically process and formulate this minigame:

 + Player does !readysetgo command
+  + Setup section
     + Has !readysetgo been done in the channel "ready-set-go"?
       + **NO:** Tell player that the command only works in "ready-set-go" and offer a link to that channel
     + Has !readysetgo been done before?
-YES: Tell player that a game is already running
+      + **YES:** Tell player that a game is already running
-  + H
-  +
+  + First/Initial Round section (Start of Gameplay)
+    + Is this the first round?
+      + **YES:** Resets all the players' roles (so that everyone is just a "Player" role, not a "Winner" or "Eliminated role)
+        + Check to make sure it is the same player who did !readysetgo, that also input a number, when asked by the Bot how many rounds to set for this current match
+          + **NO:** Have the Bot tell that player that they didn't reply in time and should do !readysetgo again

 + Player does !dogo command